moov-io/paygate/README.md

 - `ODFI_HOLDER`: Legal name of Financial Institution which is originating micro deposits.
 - `ODFI_IDENTIFICATION`: Number by which the customer is known to the Financial Institution originating micro deposits.
 - `ODFI_ROUTING_NUMBER`: ABA routing number of Financial Institution which is originating micro deposits.

+Refer to the mysql driver documentation for [connection parameters](https://github.com/go-sql-driver/mysql#dsn-data-source-name).

 #### Storage